sachinsu/sachinsu.github.io/work_journal/software.md

                  - a  separately  deployed  user  interface
                  - separately  deployed  remote  coarse-grained  services
                  - a  monolithic  database.
-           - Services  in  a  service-based  architecture  follow  the  same  principles  as microservices (based on domain-driven design’s bounded context) but rely on a single relational  database  because  the  architects  didn’t  see  value  in  separation  (or  saw  too many negative trade-offs).
+           - Services  in  a  service-based  architecture  follow  the  same  principles  a microservices (based on domain-driven design’s bounded context) but rely on a single relational  database  because  the  architects  didn’t  see  value  in  separation  (or  saw  too many negative trade-offs).
            - services in a  service-based architecture are coarse grained and usually contain the entire domain in  one  deployment  unit  (such  as  order  processing  or  warehouse  management),  and generally have too long of a mean time to startup (MTTS) to respond fast enough to immediate  demand  for  elasticity  due  to  their  large  size  (domain-level  scalability  and fair  MTTS).
            - Service-based architecture is a hybrid of the microservices architecture style where an application is broken  into  domain  services,  which  are  coarse-grained,  separately  deployed  services containing all of the business logic for a particular domain.
           -  Modular Monolith is a software architecture pattern that strategically combines the simplicity of a monolithic structure with the advantages of microservices.
 In this approach, the system is organized into loosely coupled modules, each delineating well-defined boundaries and explicit dependencies on other modules.